 Head north to the New Town and discover elegant Georgian townhouses lining leafy streets.
 Here, and in the waterside neighbourhood of Leith, you can enjoy some of the finest food, shopping and art galleries the city has to offer.

-Edinburgh is easy to get to – from London you can reach the city in around 4h30 by train or just 1h30 by plane.
+Edinburgh is easy to get to.
+From London you can reach the city in around 4 hours 30 minutes by train, or just 1 hour by plane.

-This spectacular body of water, lying just north of Glasgow, has been the inspiration for countless writers, artists and musicians over centuries, coming second only to Loch Ness in mythic status.
+This spectacular body of water, lying just north of Glasgow, has been the inspiration for countless writers, artists and musicians over the centuries.

-Lomond is a hotspot for water sports, including kayaking, sailing and even swimming.
-If you’d prefer to stay dry you can book a cruise from Balloch, Luss, Tarbet or Inveruglas, or hop on one of the many waterbuses.
+Loch Lomond is a hotspot for water sports, including kayaking, sailing and even wild swimming.
+If you’d prefer to stay dry, you can book a cruise from Balloch, Luss, Tarbet or Inveruglas, or hop on one of the many waterbuses.

-Around Lomond’s lush green banks you can enjoy scenic biking trails – keen cyclists might want to try the National Cycle Network Route 7, which takes you from Glasgow all the way to Balloch, before continuing into the Trossachs.
+Around Loch Lomond’s lush green banks, you can enjoy scenic biking trails.
+Keen cyclists might want to try the National Cycle Network Route 7, which takes you from Glasgow all the way to Balloch, before continuing into the Trossachs.

 Loch Lomond is the ideal destination for day trips from Glasgow or Edinburgh.

 From Glasgow you can drive to Balloch in 40 minutes, or Ardlui in just over 1 hour.
 From Edinburgh, the drive takes around 1 hour 30 minutes.

 You can also get to Loch Lomond by train, travelling direct from Glasgow to Balloch, Arrochar & Tarbet, or Ardlui.
 The journey takes 45-90 minutes.